“You can learn more about a man in an hour of play than in a lifetime of conversation.”

 Recreation Therapy or Therapeutic Recreation uses recreation services to help people with illness or disability to develop and use leisure in ways that enhance their health, functional abilities, independence, and quality of life.

-RECREATION is viewed by addiction specialists as a viable alternative to substance abuse.
+Recreation is viewed by addiction specialists as a viable alternative to substance abuse.

-Twelve Oaks has a full time Recreational Counselor who will encourage full participation in Recreation Therapy program to increase positive social interaction, effective communication, problem-solving, frustration management while developing healthy leisure interests and outlets.
+Twelve Oaks has a full time Recreational Counselor who will encourage full participation in the Recreation Therapy program to increase positive social interaction, effective communication, problem-solving, frustration management while developing healthy leisure interests and outlets.
 The goal of the program is to promote sober fun.

 Leisure education is educating patients on what leisure and recreation are and what they can mean to them.
 In these activities, the focus is to remind the patient of what they enjoy and as always promote sober fun.
 A large number of our patients can’t remember what they enjoy outside of their drug of choice, so leisure education is a key component.
 The patients enjoy these groups because they are light hearted and they have a great time.
 Our Recreational Counselor will offer 1:1 sessions that will allow for planning and education of what is available to residents once they leave whether it is sports, community functions, or hobby cultivation.